Is Huawei about to throw in the smartphone towel for good?

 Huawei might be about to get out of the smartphone business forever.

-Two people inside Huawei’s supply chain confirmed to a Reuters journalist on Monday that the company’s executive team is in the early stages of talks to offload the company’s remaining smartphone brands, which would see Huawei go from its position as to exiting the market altogether.
+Two people inside Huawei’s supply chain confirmed to a Reuters journalist on Monday that the company’s executive team is in the early stages of talks to offload the company’s remaining smartphone brands, which would see Huawei go from its position as the world’s number one seller of smartphones in early 2020 to exiting the market altogether.

 Still in the game?